vijaykriishna/dagger/hilt/compiler-options.md

 Because the shared components must include entry points from every test class, explicit `@EntryPoint` methods may not clash.
 Test `@EntryPoint` methods must either be uniquely named across test classes, or must return the same type.

+## Turning off the cross compilation root validation {#disable-cross-compilation-root-validation}

+By default, Hilt checks that:

+  * If there are `@HiltAndroidTest` or `@HiltAndroidApp` usages in the current compilation unit, then there cannot be `@HiltAndroidTest` usages in any previous compilation units.
+  * If there are `@HiltAndroidApp` usages in the current compilation unit, then there cannot be `@HiltAndroidApp` usages in any previous compilation units.

+This check can sometimes be overly broad though, especially if in the middle of a migration.
+To turn off this check, this flag can be used:

+`-Adagger.hilt.disableCrossCompilationRootValidation=true`.